tomjoht/tomjoht.github.io/pages/general/advertising.md

 ### Growth from the previous year

-I'd Rather Be Writing received significantly more traffic in 2018 than the previous year.
+I'd Rather Be Writing received significantly more traffic in 2018 (nearly double the page views) than the previous year.
 The blue line represents 2018, while the brown line represents 2017.

 <figure><img src="/images/googleanalytics-2017-2018-comparison.png" alt="Traffic comparison by year" /> <figcaption></figcaption>Traffic comparison by year</figure>